nighthawkcoders/nighthawk_csp/TT4.md

 ## Topics and Purpose
-To fully understand binary search and procedures, this Tech Talk will be focused on Database CRUD and Search.
+To assist in understand search and procedures, this Tech Talk will be focused on Database CRUD and Search as used in this CSP course project.
 <ol>
     <li> Python Class, Procedures (aka def) and Objects will be illustrated in Database definition, queries, and search </li>
     <li> JavaScript Procedures (aka function) will enable pass user input to search, also JavaScript will present return values (JSON) as a result  </li>